 In recognition of her Italian heritage, and in memory of her husband Frank, Margaret established the Margaret and Frank Ricciardi Scholarship, enabling Italian majors at the College of Staten Island the same opportunity of study abroad that she received.
 Additionally, since 2011, Margaret has provided an annual award to a graduating studio art major.

-In honor of Margaret’s 100th birthday this year, the Gregg Gallery at the National Arts Club will host a retrospective exhibition of her painting and sculpture.
+In honor of Margaret’s 100th birthday, the Gregg Gallery at the National Arts Club hosted a retrospective exhibition of her painting and sculpture.